Gävle Hospital: Early years and epidemics (1888–1949)

 In 1896, a so-called "epidemic pavilion" was built, to isolate patients with diseases such as Spanish flu and tuberculosis.
 It also had a floor for the treatment of sexually transmitted diseases like syphilis and gonorrhoea.
-In 1934, Dagens Nyheter reported that Gävle Hospital's epidemic facility was nearly full with scarlet fever patients, with 66 daily cases, and they considering requisitioning additional space in a local gymnasium.
+In 1918, the County Administrative Board introduced a ban on entertainment events such as dances and plays, in response to the Spanish flu.
+Eight patients were said to have died of the disease at Gävle Hospital as of 2 November.
+In 1934, Dagens Nyheter reported that the hospital's epidemic facility was nearly full with scarlet fever patients, with 66 daily cases, and they considering requisitioning additional space in a local gymnasium.
+The following year, the hospital's catchment area was designated as all of Gävleborg County.
 A 300,000 SEK donation from Johan Westergren's widow Lotten allowed for the construction of a children's hospital on the grounds, which opened in 1948.